Anthony Levandowski is back with a new self-driving startup, called Kache.ai

 After nearly nine years at Google, Levandowski left the company with fellow Google employee Lior Ron.
 The pair founded Ottomotto, which later became Otto, along with Don Burnette and Claire Delaunay.

 The timing couldn’t have been better.
 The race to deploy autonomous vehicles had heated up, creating a frenzied winner-takes-all environment.
 Competition between companies to attract talent pushed up salaries and incentives.
-For those, who had been on the ground floor at Google’s self-driving project and other high-profile startups and academic positions, the world was theirs for the taking.
+For those who had been on the ground floor at Google’s self-driving project and other high-profile startups and academic positions, the world was theirs for the taking.
 The venture capital community didn’t just take note; they poured money into the effort.
 Large automakers and Tier 1 suppliers looking for an edge started snapping up startups brimming with self-driving technology talent.

 Uber’s purchase of Otto for an eye-popping $680 million in August 2016 — just months after its founding — was just one example of the feeding frenzy.
 As part of the acquisition, Levandowski became head of Uber’s self-driving car research.
 (Documents filed as part of the lawsuit between Waymo and Uber suggest the pay out might have been as low as $220 million.)